Skip to main content

 Great Scott!
 Marty McFly and Doc Brown find themselves in a race against time following a mishap involving a certain time-traveling DeLorean in this Broadway adaptation of the classic film Back to the Future.

-Winner of the 2022 Olivier Award for Best New Musical, the show features original music by multi-Grammy Award winners Alan Silvestri and Glen Ballard, plus hit songs from the film like The Power of Love and Earth Angel.
+Winner of the 2022 Olivier Award for best new musical, the show features original music by multi-Grammy Award winners Alan Silvestri and Glen Ballard, plus hit songs from the film like The Power of Love and Earth Angel.

 Where: Academy of Music, 240 S. Broad Street, Philadelphia, PA